Stable determination of a simple metric, a covector field and a potential from the hyperbolic Dirichlet-to-Neumann map: Introduction

-The inverse problem is therefore formulated in the following way: knowing $\Lambda_P$, \begin{enumerate} \item Can one determine the metric $g$, the covector field $b$ and the potential $q$ up to a transformation that acts on this coefficients by (\ref{CoeficientsTransformation})? \item Could we do this recovery in an stable way? \end{enumerate} The physical interpretation of this problem is to find the speed of the wave propagation (i.e, $g$) and other physical properties (encoded in $b$ and $q$) inside an unknown body by making measurements on the boundary.
-The initial zero conditions in $(\ref{InitProb})$ mean that the body is ``quiet'' initially and we use a disturbance $f$ to recover information about the interior of body; this comes naturally in many applications (e.g. geophysics).
+The inverse problem is therefore formulated in the following way: knowing $\Lambda_P$, \begin{enumerate} \item Can one determine the metric $\g$, the covector field $b$ and the potential $q$ up to a transformation that acts on this coefficients by (\ref{CoeficientsTransformation})? \item Could we do this recovery in a stable way? \end{enumerate}

-When $b=0$, the first question was solved in the Euclidean case ($g=e$) by Rakesh and Symes \cite{MR914815} using the result of Sylvester and Uhlmann \cite{sylvester1987global}.
-For the non Euclidean case, the spectral analogue of the inverse boundary value problem, was solved for the case $b=q=0$ (see also \cite{MR1399197}) by Belishev and Kurylev \cite{MR1177292} using the boundary control method introduced by Belishev \cite{MR924687}, \cite{MR1474359}.
+The problem of uniqueness was addressed in several papers.
+When $b=0$, the first question was solved in the Euclidean case ($\g=e$) by Rakesh and Symes \cite{MR914815} using the result of Sylvester and Uhlmann \cite{sylvester1987global}.
+For the non Euclidean case, the spectral analogue of the inverse boundary value problem was solved for the case $b=q=0$ by Belishev and Kurylev \cite{MR1177292} using the boundary control method introduced by Belishev \cite{MR924687, MR1474359} (see also \cite{MR1399197}).
 This proof uses in a very essential way a unique continuation principle proven by Tataru \cite{tataru1995unique}.
 Because of the latter, it is unlikely that this method would prove H\"older type of stability estimates even under geometric and topological restrictions.
+In \cite{MR1926923}, Kurylev and Lassas gave a positive answer to the question of uniqueness.
+They also uniquely recovered the damping coefficient from the hyperbolic DN-map.
+Their result works in more general geometric conditions than generic simple metrics.
+They assumed the Bardos-Lebeau-Rauch controllability condition for the non-self adjoint case.
+Their approach uses a geometrical formulation (see \cite{MR1484000}) of the boundary control method introduced in \cite{MR924687} and hence, it is unclear how to get stability from their approach.
+The spectral analogue of this problem as well as some modifications were considered in \cite{Nachman-Sylvester-Uhlmann-1988, MR922775, MR1666879, MR2372486, shiota1985inverse, MR2193218, MR1153550, KatchalovKurylevLassas2001}.